davidmalcolm/gcc-python-plugin/docs/basics.rst

       gcc.warning(func.start, gcc.Option('-Wformat'), 'Incorrect formatting')

-   if the given warning is enabled, a warning will be printed:
+   if the given warning is enabled, a warning will be printed to stderr:

    .. code-block:: bash